checklist/checklist-support/docs/templates/template-editor.md

 ![Template editor edit task](/assets/images/templates/template-editor-task-edit.png)

 Edit mode allows you to make changes to the task and its details.
-Read more about the (Task Template)[/templates/template-task] features and what they allows you to accomplish.
+Read more about the [Task Template](/templates/template-task/) features and what they allows you to accomplish.

 ### Cursor